-Writer's block is a label we stick on a wide range of different writing struggles - and almost every writer will have experienced it in one form or another.
+Writer’s block is a label we stick on a wide range of different writing struggles – and almost every writer will have experienced it in one form or another

-In this post, author and Writers' Academy tutor Dr. Guy Mankowski draws from proven techniques to help you beat writer's block - covering everything from your writing environment to your characters.
+Writers’ Academy tutor Dr. Guy Mankowski draws from proven techniques to help you beat writer’s block – covering everything from your writing environment to your characters.

 I started writing in 2010 since then have had four novels published.
 My first novel, The Intimates, was completed over a six-week period.